russellgordon/ics4u-s2-2024-25/content/source-ics4u/shared/Tasks/Create Task.md

         >
         > It is not required to show text captions within your video, although it is encouraged *if you have the time* as it makes the College Board evaluator's job easier.
 If you choose to do this, [use Quicktime Player](https://support.apple.com/en-ca/guide/quicktime-player/qtp97b08e666/10.5/mac/12.0) to record your video.

-    3. Author your written responses to the [probable exam questions](https://russellgordon.ca/lcs/2023-24/ics4u/AP_Create_Task_2022-23_-_Submission_Requirements.pdf#page=3).
+    3. Take your screenshots for the [Personalized Project Reference](https://apcentral.collegeboard.org/media/pdf/ap-csp-student-task-directions.pdf#page=6) and save these in a folder on your computer.
+You will later upload these to your AP CSP Digital Portfolio.
+	    - ==It is recommended that you take screenshots for your written responses from the PDF you created using BBEdit, so that line numbers match up with the PDF file you are providing with your full program code.==
+		    - If you instead take code screenshots from Xcode directly, line numbers will not match up with your full program code PDF, which could be confusing for the College Board evaluator who reviews your submission.
 	    - Be sure that code screenshots are legible – code cannot be so tiny that it becomes nearly impossible to read without a magnifying glass.

+       > [!IMPORTANT]
+       >
+       > Comments *must be removed* from screenshots included in the personalized project reference.

+    4. Author your written responses to the [probable exam questions](https://russellgordon.ca/lcs/2023-24/ics4u/AP_Create_Task_2022-23_-_Submission_Requirements.pdf#page=3).
 	    - Although you are not submitting your written responses now, you can keep these to refer to prior to the exam in May.
-	    - ==It is recommended that you take screenshots for your written responses from the PDF you created using BBEdit, so that line numbers match up with the PDF file you are providing with your full program code.==
-		    - If you instead take code screenshots from Xcode directly, line numbers will not match up with your full program code PDF, which could be confusing for the College Board evaluator who reviews your submission.

 5. When you are all finished, [submit your work to the College Board through your Digital Portfolio](https://digitalportfolio.collegeboard.org/).